alixaxel/chrome-aws-lambda/README.md

 Since version `1.11.2`, it's also possible to use this package on Google/Firebase Cloud Functions.

+According to our benchmarks, it's 40% to 50% faster than using the off-the-shelf `puppeteer` bundle.

-The only additional requirement is that `iltorb` must also be added as a dependency:
+> If running on Node 10.15 or lower, `iltorb` must also be added as a dependency:

 ```shell
 npm install iltorb --save-prod
 ```

-According to our benchmarks, it's 40% to 50% faster than using the off-the-shelf `puppeteer` bundle.

 ## Compression